 - In order for some people to control a significantly greater portion of stuff than others, they must manipulate the people who could take it from them.
 Since < 1% of the population controls the majority of the stuff, the 99% must be manipulated.

 - To effectively manipulate a human, that human’s beliefs must be manipulated.
 To manipulate belief, information must be controlled.
 In his book Propaganda, the famous publicist, Edward Bernays wrote: “If we understand the mechanism and motives of the group mind, it is now possible to control and regiment the masses according to our will without them knowing it.”

 - The average person believes this is impossible, usually because they don’t understand tribalism or regimentation.

 - To control the main population, the system must do several things, including the following:

-- Promote and create information that will prevent people from challenging the system, then ridicule or hide all other information.
+- Promote and create information that will prevent people from challenging the system, then ridicule, obscure, or hide all other information.
 If the majority of the population believes certain information, the system will collapse and the <1% will lose control of their stuff.

 - Separate people into tribes and set those tribes against each other.
 Edward Bernays used the word regiment.

 - Prevent tribes who are antagonistic to the system from forming and mobilizing.